organisciak/dissertation/document/7_conclusions.md

 One of the benefits of this null finding is that it simplifies further study of similar tasks, because blocking conditions by number of tasks completed does not appear necessary.

 Finally, the amount of time taken by workers was not found to be significant, except for the first task of task set.
-Exploring the possibility that this to be due to time spent in reading instructions, the measurement of which was confounded with the first task, it was found the otherwise identical workers in their contribution habits could have their eventual performance predicted simple based on the time the spend on the outset of the first task and whether they classify it correctly.
+Exploring the possibility that this to be due to time spent in reading instructions, the measurement of which was confounded with the first task, it was found the otherwise identical workers in their contribution habits could have their eventual performance predicted simple based on the time they spend on the outset of the first task and whether they classify it correctly.

 Since poor workers in this class were not exhibiting profit-optimizing behaviours, this finding suggests that interventions during collection time might assist in course-correcting workers -- leading to the next research question.